Myonmu/WoH-SpriteChecker/README.md

 This program detects any pixel that do not match any of the defined colors and convert them to the closest one.

+**IMPORTANT**: This program is good at checking tiny mistakes that you may have overlooked, but bad at checking anything that is deliberately done erronous.

 ## Palette Definition

 Currently, the color palette of most sprites (sprites excluding character and enemy) is defined as: